sgutierrez8c54/codeserv/Managing-a-Smartphone-Robot-Controller.md

 2. Access to a wireless network that can connect to the Internet.
 3. Your Android smartphone.

-**Important Note:** If you update your Robot Controller, you should also update your Driver Station software to the same version number.
+**Important Note:** If you update your Robot Controller, then you should also update your Driver Station software to the same version number.

 | Updating the Robot Controller App (Using Google Play)|
 | ---- |